 A day out on the water is always a great day, especially on our unique Tall Ship or the specialized Jet Boat, along with the beautiful islands, wonderful wildlife, picturesque lighthouses and so much more.

-The first species of whale to arrive to our area is the Minke whale, normally about the end of May and increase their numbers gradually in June.
+The first species of whale to arrive to our area is the Minke whale, normally about the end of May or early June and they increase their numbers gradually throughout June.
 The Minke whale is about 25 feet long, normally surface fairly often and can sometimes be curious.

 The next species to arrive is normally the Fin whale in early July.
 The Fin whale or finback whale is the second largest whale in the world after the Blue whale, measuring at about 75 feet in length, (as long as the Tall Ship!) and is the fastest whale with the tallest blow.